BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'obtain faq or chatbot support for customer queries', gaining insight or progressing in your evaluation.

-## Conduct a live demo session tailored to customer requirements <!-- dc-card: {"label": ["brisken engagement phase"], "cardName": "Conduct a live demo session tailored to customer requirements"} dc-card -->
+## Conduct a live demo session tailored to customer requirements

 ### Conduct a live demo session tailored to customer requirements